boris-hanin/boris-hanin.github.io/README.md

 ![image](https://user-images.githubusercontent.com/17192187/208241293-8cc211ec-8af6-446d-b4aa-e10e4b7581af.jpeg)

 ## **About Me**
-I am an Assistant Professor at [Princeton ORFE](https://orfe.princeton.edu/) (and Associated Faculty at [Princeton PACM](https://www.pacm.princeton.edu/)) working on **deep learning, probability, and spectral asymptotics.** Prior to Princeton, I was an Assistant Professor in Mathematics at Texas A&M, an NSF Postdoc at MIT Math, and a PhD student in Math at Northwestern, where I was supervised by Steve Zelditch.
+I am an Associate Professor at [Princeton ORFE](https://orfe.princeton.edu/) (and Associated Faculty at [Princeton PACM](https://www.pacm.princeton.edu/)) working on **deep learning, probability, and spectral asymptotics.** Prior to Princeton, I was an Assistant Professor in Mathematics at Texas A&M, an NSF Postdoc at MIT Math, and a PhD student in Math at Northwestern, where I was supervised by Steve Zelditch.

 I also work part time at [Foundry](https://www.mlfoundry.com/), an incredible AI/computing startup that seeks to orchestrate the world's compute, where I lead the [Foundry Institute](https://mlfoundry.com/foundry-institute).